saurav7044/JokeGeneratorVS19/README.md

 # JokeGeneratorVS19

-This is a joke generating console application written using .NET Core, C#.
-This application gets random Chuck Norris jokes and can substitute other people’s names into the joke instead of Chuck Norris'.
-This application uses different api to get random name and jokes
+This is a joke generating console application written using .NET Core 3.1, C#.
+Application gets random Chuck Norris jokes and can substitute other people’s names into the joke instead of Chuck Norris'.
+This application uses different WebAPI to get random name and jokes.

 ## Getting Started
 These instructions explain how to build and run this project on your local machine for development and/or testing purposes.